Found us from search engine?

-When learning how to best optimize your website for search engines, there seem to have a new jargon or buzzword created every few months and is thrown at you expecting you to already understand what it means.
+When learning how to best optimize your website for search engines, there seem to have a new jargon or buzzword created every few months and is thrown at you expecting you to understand what it means.

 One of the SEO buzzwords we’re looking at today is “Canonicalization”.
 While this jargon isn’t exactly new, it’s definitely a bit of a mouthful.
 In plain English, good canonicalization means search engines crawl more pages of your site.
 You’d want that to happen very much if you’re thinking of ranking high on Google or bringing massive traffic to your site.

 Search engines like Google work by “crawling” through an enormous list of websites, analyzing the content on the page, and then categorizing the results through a cross-referenced database of variables like the website’s URL and date of last modification for rapid turnaround times on any query entered into the engine.